ZinouWalid/Meeeteor/README.md

-# Video-chat-v1
+# Meeeteor

-Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet
+Meeeteor is a video chat app that makes it easy to groups up with people you want to meet

 ![IMG](./video-chat.png)